Wireless LAN Specifications

 802.11b was the first widely accepted wireless networking standard.
 It appeared around 1999.
 802.11b uses the 2.5 GHz band and provides about 11 Mbps data rate.
 It is divided into channels that are 22 MHz wide and spaced every 5 MHz with significant overlap.

 Since 802.11b and 802.11g use the shared 2.4 GHz ISM band, they may suffer interference from microwave ovens, cordless telephones, cordless headphones, and Bluetooth devices.
-DSSS and OFDM (that is, Direct-Sequence Spread Spectrum and Orthogonal Frequency-Division Multiplexing) helps to limit the interference.
+DSSS and OFDMA (that is, Direct-Sequence Spread Spectrum and Orthogonal Frequency-Division Multiple Access) helps to limit the interference.

 802.11a and 802.11g came out next, in 2003.
 They use the 5 GHz band, with at least 23 non-overlapping channels.
 Their modulation schemes provide data rates of 54 Mbps.